Join the team!

 In general, graduate students are expected to be driven and curious about research directions being pursued in the lab.
 Graduate students will also participate in mentoring undergraduate interns, work with the research team and learn from postdocs and the PI.

-- Research Associates: Our RAs are typically involved in animal surgeries, behavioral training, electrophysiologic recordings and histology.
+RA-I: Our RA-I's are typically involved in animal surgeries, behavioral training, electrophysiologic recordings and histology.
 Therefore, for RA positions candidates with interests in animal behavior, electrophysiology and histology are considered.
 RAs are also involved in administrative work such as ordering lab supplies, and they serve as lab's liaison with the comparative medicine unit at Cedars-Sinai (that oversees animal ordering and husbandry).
 If you have recently graduated or if you are an undergraduate senior year student of neuroscience / bioengineering (or a related discipline) who has an interest in intensive research experience prior to medical/ graduate school, this position might be apt for you.
-Check back this space to see if we have a job opening at the RA level. ***We are currently actively looking for a Research Associate I. If you consider yourself a good fit for this role, please apply here***
+Check back this space to see if we have a job opening at the RA-I level.

-- Research Interns are on-boarded through Cedars-Sinai's Research Internship Program.
+Research interns are on-boarded through Cedars-Sinai's Research Internship Program.
 Undergraduates/ medical students can do an Internship for academic credit/ paid internship (check with Tanuj if a paid internship is available).
 In the past, we have hosted Research Interns from UCLA Neuroscience, Bioengineering, Psychobiology and Biomedical Systems undergraduate programs and medical students from Western University of Health Sciences.
 Research Interns will typically work on a project under the supervision of the postdoc/ graduate student.
+We also recruit through Cedars-Sinai's INSPIRE research internship program.
+If you are interested in a summer internship through the INSPIRE program, contact Tanuj early on (Jan/ Feb) to discuss your research interests.